 The name does a lot to describe what a collaborative divorce involves.
 Rather than relying on the combative environment of a courtroom and the final decision-making of a judge, couples take advantage of mediation and negotiation to settle a divorce amicably and collaboratively.
 The goal is not for one side to “win” but for couples to productively and equitable dissolve a marriage in a way that works for everyone.
 Collaborative divorce may not be the right option for all couples.
 But for some couples, it is the only option that will work.

 Collaborative divorce requires that both participants are willing.
 If your spouse or yourself plans to be noncooperative about the process, collaborative divorce may not be the option for you.
 While a collaborative divorce tends to be a cheaper and less stressful option, if your spouse is not willing to negotiate throughout the collaborative process and you end up going to litigation, you will have to get new attorneys.
 The cost of a failed collaborative divorce plus hiring new attorneys and litigating in court can amount to way more money than you initially intended.

 Why Choose Collaborative Divorce?

 You are right to wonder if collaborative divorce is the best option.
 You should also investigate whether it creates any obstacles or setbacks.
 After all, there is a lot riding on the outcome of your divorce, and you will not want to agree to terms that negatively affect you for years to come.
-But it’s just as important to understand why collaborative divorce is better than a traditional divorce proceeding:
+But it’s just as important to understand why collaborative divorce in Stockton is better than a traditional divorce proceeding:

 - The option is lower cost and typically quicker to complete